-A Complainant may remain anonymous for the purposes of receiving Supportive Measures.
-However, upon the filing of a Formal Complaint (either by the Complainant directly or as signed by the Director of Title IX and Civil Rights) triggering a formal grievance process, the process must commence with both parties receiving written notice of the pertinent details of the incident under investigation, which will include the identity of the Complainant, if known.
+A Complainant may, in certain circumstances, remain anonymous for the purposes of receiving Supportive Measures.
+However, upon the filing of a Formal Complaint (either by the Complainant directly or as signed by the Title IX Coordinator) triggering a formal grievance process, the process must commence with both parties receiving written notice of the pertinent details of the incident under investigation, which will include the identity of the Complainant, if known.